zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/relationships.md

 }
 ```

-Now when you run the migration, you will see the following code in migration file which will create three tables in the database.
+Now when you run the migration, you will see the following code in the migration file which will create three tables in the database.

 ```csharp